Logo

 . . .

-While driver is setting an event, it checks all the processes to detect already paused ones.
-If it discovers such processes, driver immediately alerts user mode application about the processes, which is waiting in the queue.
+When the driver sets an event, it checks all processes to detect paused ones.
+If it discovers paused processes, the driver immediately alerts the user-mode application about those processes waiting in the queue.
+After that, the driver waits for the process to start and is ready to notify the controlling application through the event.

-It was mentioned above that during the Windows process start, the process creation notification is sent, and then several image mapping notifications appear, depending on the number of loaded libraries.
+During a Windows process start, the process manager notifies the driver about the creation of the process, which triggers several image mapping notifications, depending on the number of loaded libraries.

 C++